devtkitx/winx/README.md

-# WinX CLI
+# PwrX ⚡
+Advanced PowerShell Utilities for Windows Automation & Scripting

-**WinX** is a PowerShell-based CLI toolkit designed to automate Windows system setup, optimization, and developer tooling — especially for fresh installations or reproducible environments.
+**PwrX** is a PowerShell-based CLI toolkit designed to automate Windows system setup, optimization, and developer tooling — especially for fresh installations or reproducible environments.

 > Built for Windows power users, system integrators, and developers who want automation with control.